alleyinteractive/hubot-code-review/README.md

 2) **Set Environmental variables:**

 - If ```HUBOT_GITHUB_TOKEN``` is set, Hubot can query the GitHub api for file type information on PR submission.
-Check out the instructions for configuring [`HUBOT_GITHUB_TOKEN` for hubot-code-review](/docs/HUBOT_GITHUB_TOKEN.md)
+Check out the instructions for configuring
+[`HUBOT_GITHUB_TOKEN` for hubot-code-review](/docs/HUBOT_GITHUB_TOKEN.md)

+- Set ```HUBOT_CODE_REVIEW_REMINDER_MINUTES``` to customize the number of minutes between pending code review prompts during the first hour of inactivity (the default is 5, and the effective max is 60).
+Note that hourly reminders will still take effect after the first 60 minutes.

 - Set ```HUBOT_CODE_REVIEW_KARMA_DISABLED``` to `true` to prevent Hubot from listening for any [code review karma](/docs/code-review-karma.md) commands.

-- ```HUBOT_CODE_REVIEW_EMOJI_APPROVE``` an [Alley Interactive](https://www.alleyinteractive.com) cultural relic
-before the days GitHub incorporated [pull request reviews](https://help.github.com/articles/about-pull-request-reviews/).
+- ```HUBOT_CODE_REVIEW_EMOJI_APPROVE``` an [Alley Interactive](https://www.alleyinteractive.com) cultural relic before the days GitHub incorporated [pull request reviews](https://help.github.com/articles/about-pull-request-reviews/).
 If this variable is `true`, a comment on the PR that includes one or more emoji conveys PR approval and will DM the submitter accordingly.